 So, what makes content “quality content”?
 I think blog posts and social media updates that include case studies and testimonials may be considered quality content especially if before and after scenarios are presented or the benefits of using a particular product or service have been demonstrated.
 I also like to see valuable information such as tips for using particular social media platforms, changes in industry, new products and business trends.
 What types of content do you consider “quality”?

 When developing content, you should consider your overall goals.
 Are you trying to raise awareness of the products and service you offer?
 Generate new sales or boost traffic to your website?
-Having these objectives in mind will help you build your content strategy.
+Having these objectives in mind will help you build your content and social media strategy.
+Click to read more about how to set social media goals.

 A good social media strategy consists of three different forms of content: educational, promotional and engaging.